You just can’t beat the feeling of freedom you get from having your own set of wheels - but finding cheap car insurance

 Once you’ve got your first car and found the best young driver insurance for you, drive safely and enjoy your new-found freedom!

-** Up to 1/3 off applied to the cheaper of the two vehicle insurance premiums.
+** Up to 1/3 off applied to the cheaper of the two vehicle insurance prices.
 Discount does not apply to optional extras.
-Maximum 1/3 discount available on policies with either 1 driver, or 2 drivers who are domestic partners using their vehicles only for social domestic and pleasure.
+Maximum 1/3 discount available on policies with either one driver, or two drivers who are domestic partners using their vehicles only for social domestic and pleasure.

 ^ Data correct as of June 2014